maharjananil551/CandidateAPI/README.md

 - **Cache** candidate data for improved performance.
 - **Handle exceptions** and log them globally.

-It follows the repository pattern and uses an in-memory cache to avoid frequent database hits.
-The application is structured to allow easy updates to both the data layer and the caching layer.
+The application follows the repository pattern and uses an in-memory cache implemented with a hashtable to avoid frequent database hits, optimizing performance with O(1) time complexity for cache lookups.

 ## Technologies